 Read more about emotional investing and how it can impact your portfolio.

 #3: Review (and utilize) tax minimization strategies.

 Just as taking the summer months to learn new skills and earn new certifications can help you move up the pay grid, brushing up on tax-minimization strategies for your portfolio can ensure you maximize any gains.
 One such strategy is to hold high-tax investments, such as interest-bearing vehicles like GICs, HISAs, and PPNs, in a TFSA so the interest can compound without taxation.

 Next, look for investments where most of the return is through capital gains (e.g. stocks, mutual funds, and ETFs), since these receive the lowest tax rates.

 Another area which could always use some tax planning is in regards to your estate, which can be subject to significant taxes.
 This should also include planning for contingencies in the event that your spouse passes away earlier than you.

-If you’re happily retired, pension income splitting is a smart tax-minimizing option.
-By splitting income, the family income tax bracket is kept at a lower level—giving you the possibility to maximize your family Old Age Security government benefit (if split properly).
+If you’re happily retired, pension income splitting is a smart tax minimizing strategy.
+By splitting income, you and your spouse can keep your tax rates at a lower level.
+If you’re receiving OAS that can be especially important as higher income can affect these benefits.
 If you’re retiring soon, your financial advisor can explore your available options with you.

 So there you have it.
 But before you make any decisions regarding your portfolio this summer, make sure to enlist the professional advice of a Certified Financial Planner professional or Senior Financial Advisor with an educator-specific point of view.